Claiming Refunds and Handling Problems

 - 16 Days or More Late: 10% of the amount due.

-- After IRS Notice: 15% of the amount due if filed within 10 days after an IRS notice.
+- After IRS Notice: 15% of the amount due if payment is not made within 10 days of the notice.

 Missing deadlines can result in hefty penalties.
 Ensure timely submission to minimize financial repercussions.